 Experimental Batches

-The first batch s

-tarted with procedures in April-May 2017 (N = 7)

-, the next in June 2017 (N = 6), and the last in October 2017 (N = 5).
+The first batch served as a short trial-run for the prototype and procedures whose performance in early tests suggested strong potential for long-term reliability.
+We ran the first batch for 4-6 weeks to get a better assessment of what we could expect for long-term viability.
+With this design and minor modifications to the surgical procedure, we felt comfortable using the window in studies with long-term requirements that would also allow for continuous assessment of the window’s performance in parallel.
+The first batch of windows was installed in April-May 2017 (N = 7) and was evaluated 2-3 times/week for just over 1 month.
+Several more were implanted for use in a long-term imaging study beginning with a second batch in June 2017 (N = 6), and a third in October 2017 (N = 5).
 The results of these runs are reported below, summarized in figure 3-b.

+Sustained Optical Quality Extended over a Year

 In the first batch of 7 mice, image quality provided by the window was more than sufficient to record cell dynamics across both image regions beginning 4 days after the window-installation and fluorophore-transfection procedure and was sustained for several weeks.
 At 4-6 weeks post-implant this batch of mice was evaluated and 6 of the 7 mice were discontinued and the installation procedure was adjusted for the next batch.
 The decision to discontinue in each case was based on observed deterioration in either the health of the mouse (4 out of the 6) or the optical quality of the window (2 out of the 6).
 See the discussion section for the mechanisms we suspected to underlay and procedural adjustments made to address these issues.

 We continued to observe and image the 7th mouse to this day.
-Progression of the optical quality and fluorophore expression characteristics in bilateral image regions is depicted in figure 5 for this mouse.
+Progression of the optical quality and fluorophore expression characteristics in bilateral image regions is depicted in figure 4 for this mouse.
 Optical quality at the window-tissue interface has remained consistent for longer than 18 months at the time of this manuscript’s preparation.
 The structure of granulation tissue surrounding the window at 12 months is described in detail below and depicted for this mouse in figure 3-d.